 This information has been produced in collaboration with the MindSpot Clinic whose assistance is acknowledged and appreciated.

-To learn more about coronavirus (COVID-19) please visit the Australian Government Department of Health Coronavirus (COVID-19) health alert page.
+To learn more about coronavirus (COVID-19) please visit the Australian Government Department of Health and Aged Care Coronavirus (COVID-19) health alert page.

 You might find online and phone-based mental health resources helpful.
 Some suggestions are below.
 You can find more with our Search tool (opens in a new tab).